wd357dui/Elements-of-Harmony/README.md

 - [x] **(for AMBA)** Remove the green filter in the swamp area (in Town Park where the herding crabs minigame is) and in the herding crabs minigame
 - [ ] **(for AMBA, can be used for both games)** Implement custom font?...
 I spent 4 days trying out different ideas, but after finally understanding the situation, I've concluded that this is not possible until I implement the `Generosity` module mentioned in the [Additional Overall Optional goals](#additional-overall-optional-goals) section

+> [!NOTE]
+> First update following AZHM's release, it's a shame that I'm 2 days late due to classes (whose idea was it to put classes on Saturday?)

+- [x] **(for both games)** added MelonLoader support, you can now apply this mod using [MelonLoader](https://github.com/LavaGang/MelonLoader), which is non-destructive mod manager (non-destructive as in doesn't modify game files at all)
+- [x] **(for AZHM)** fixed a bug where the Chinese language cannot be displayed due to the base game's incorrect language mappings

 ## Goals

 - [x] Magic - Hook the DirectX API to acquire the game's swap chain, so that we can render our graphics on top of the original game using Direct2D - *already implemented in 2022, will improve in the future*